jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 making extensive use of AI and automation had average costs
 of USD 3.84 million, a savings of USD 1.88 million.
 See Figure 15.

-**Figure 15.** *A bar chart showing the cost of a data breach by AI and automation usage level, measured in USD millions.
-The chart shows the cost for no use, limited use, and extensive use.*
+![Image of Figure 15.
+Measured in USD millions Cost of a data breach by AI and automation usage level]

 ### More AI equaled faster identification and containment
 Organizations extensively using security AI and automation